pnv28/comp1110-project/README.md

 ```bash
 python seed_data.py
 ```
-This writes 25 sample transactions, 6 budget rules, and a sample profile so you can explore summaries and alerts immediately.
+Writes a sample profile, balances, 6 budget rules, and 27 transactions (mix of debits and credits) so you can explore all features immediately.

 **2. Launch the app:**
 ```bash